bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-SLES12.md

         rpm -i postgresql-init-9.4-*.noarch.rpm

-4. Rebuild the binary RPMs from the two downloaded source RPMs (as root):
+4. Rebuild the binary RPMs from the two downloaded source RPMs (as a non-root user):

         rpmbuild --rebuild postgresql94-9.4.*.src.rpm
         rpmbuild --rebuild postgresql94-libs-9.4.*.src.rpm

+   Note that the re-build process may fail during the test phase if it is attempted as root.

-5. The binary RPMs will be created in /usr/src/packages/RPMS/s390x/.
+5. The binary RPMs will be created in $HOME/rpmbuild/RPMS/s390x/.
 They can be simply installed with the `rpm` command (as root):

-        cd /usr/src/packages/RPMS/s390x
+        cd $HOME/rpmbuild/RPMS/s390x
-        rpm -i postgresql94-9.4.*.s390x.rpm \
+        sudo rpm -i postgresql94-9.4.*.s390x.rpm \
                     postgresql94-contrib-9.4.*.s390x.rpm \
                     postgresql94-server-9.4.*.s390x.rpm \
                     libpq5-9.4.*.s390x.rpm

    Other RPMs in the same directory are optional and can be installed as well if you need them.